cechandler/dissertation-paper/dissertation/diss-outline.md

     - third movement: punctuated gesture towards end
     - fourth movement: most unrelated; scalar material suggestive of scalar motion in first and second movements
     - fourth movement: polymeter and various subsets
-- First movement
+- Exmaples of organicism, concretism, and descriptive

-#### *Wald*
+## *Wald*
 - Background and instrumentation
+  - co-commission
+  - world premieres
+  - instrumentation and use of bass instruments
+    - scordatura harp
+    - double horn in f/Bb?
+    - bass trumpet played by the trombone player
+  - seating plan introduction
+  - **questions**
+    - any changes made between two performances?
-- Connections to Other Music
+- Connections to other music (good place for this discussion?)
-  - *Winternacht* and connection to Beethoven's *Moonlight Sonata*
+  - *Winternacht* and connection to Beethoven's *Moonlight Sonata* (from Ernste)
-  - *Schnee* and connection to Bach canons and *Contrapunctus*
+  - *Schnee* and connection to Bach canons and *Contrapunctus* (from discussion of Abrahamsen, **need to find source**)
+  - *Wald* and connection to Schumann's *Waldenszen* (from program note and hopefully more from **Abrahamsen**)
+- Form
+  - series of variations
 - Spatial layout
+  - connection to call and response
-- Form
+  - connection to orchestration

-### Part Three: Analysis of *Wald*
+# Part Three: Analysis of *Wald*
-- Introduction, Variation 1, and Variation 2
+## Introduction, Variation 1, and Variation 2
 - Section 1
 - Section 2
 - Section 3
 - Section 4
   - Cascading material in marimba/harp and piano
   - Interval cycles at play
   - Interlocking voices of the pentatonic 5-34[02469] material from Section 3

-- Variation 3 and Variation 4
+## Variation 3 and Variation 4

-- Variation 5
+## Variation 5
 - More interval cycles: 5-cycle and 6-cycle
 - Two primary motives:
   - ascending repeated figures voiced in fifths
   - descending dyads of tritones, fourths, and

-- Variation 6 and  Variation 7
+## Variation 6 and  Variation 7

-### Conclusion
+# Conclusion
 - Connections to other music
     - *Schnee*
         - Concept of doubling (both in orchestration and re-use)